joanroig/pccomponentes-bot/README.md

 To run it on a Raspberry (maybe chmod + x is needed), you can also execute: `run_raspberry.sh`

+## Warnings about the purchase

+### Cart management

+If purchase mode is activated, the bot will add the article into the cart and try to order everything in it.
+Please keep it empty!

+### Payment methods

+The transfer option disappears from time to time.
+If purchase mode is activated, you will need to have a vinculated card.

+To vinculate one, follow those steps:

+- Add whatever in the cart and start the purchase process.
+- Add your credit / debit card, then confirm the purchase.
+This vinculates the card.
+- If you don't need the article you can cancel the purchase [here](https://www.pccomponentes.com/usuarios/panel/mis-pedidos-y-facturas).
+The card will remain in your account for future usage.

 ## Known issues

 ### Login fails, but credentials are right